Antonio-III/obsidian-notes/BSU/Emerging Technologies.md

 The reason brought up for why this could be is that **most fake news articles tend to be pro-Trump**, and that **people would probably share articles they agree with**.
 So the authors thought it might not be a tendency of just being conservative that will compel you to share fake news but more so that they just agree with pro-Trump narratives at the time.
 So it's **entirely possible that conservatives aren't more prone to spreading misinformation, they just agree with pro-Trump articles that just so happen to be fake news**.

 Another finding was that the **older you get, the more likely you are to share fake news stories**.
-This happened consistently, regardless of education, political leaning, and posting activity. **Anyone over the age of 65 was 7 times more likely to share a fake news story compared to the youngest group (18~29), and 2 times more likely than the second-oldest group (45~65)**.
+This happened consistently, regardless of education, political leaning, and posting activity. **Anyone over the age of 65 was 7 times more likely to share a fake news story compared to the youngest group (18-29), and 2 times more likely than the second-oldest group (45-65)**.
 And respondents in each category were more likely to share fake news than the next-younger group.
 So the trend is that the older you get, the more likely you are to share a fake news article.

 The authors' explanation for this is that **older people may not be digitally literate to discern fake news from real news**.
-And the general effect of aging in memory is that the older you get, the less likely you are to resist persistent beliefs and fake narratives dressed to be real.
+And the general effect of aging in memory is that the older you get, the less likely you are to resist persistent beliefs and fake characterized to be real.

 #### Counter arguments